By Charles Hall | Asset Misappropriation

 While the capital project fund disbursement was recorded on the city’s books, the RSDCA deposit was not.
 A capital project fund journal entry was made for each check debiting capital outlay expense and crediting cash.
 But no entry was made to the city’s records for the deposit to the RSDCA account.
 Once the money was in the RSDCA account, Crundwell wrote checks for personal expenses—and she did so for over twenty years.

 To complete her deceit, Crundwell provided auditors with fictitious invoices from the Illinois Department of Transportation; these invoices included the following notation: Please make checks payable to Treasurer, State of Illinois.
 (So the canceled checks made out to Treasurer agreed with directions on the invoice, but the words “State of Illinois” were conveniently left off the check payee line.)
 Remember Crundwell was the treasurer of Dixon.

 Those invoices and the related checks were often for round dollar amounts (e.g., $250,000) and most were for more than $100,000.
 In one year alone, Crundwell embezzled over $5 million.

 Vacation Leads to Arrest

 So how was she caught?
 While Rita was on an extended vacation for horse shows, the city hired a replacement for her.
 For some reason, Crundwell’s substitute requested all bank account statements from the city’s bank.
 As the bank statements were reviewed, the secret bank account was discovered.
 And soon after that, the mayor contacted the FBI.

 Why was Rita able to steal $53 million?
-Wait for it…a lack of segregation of duties (getting tired of my saying this?–sorry, but so many thefts are rooted in this weakness).
+Wait for it.
+A lack of segregation of duties.

 - Write checks